gquinteros93/angular-css-modules/README.md

 If you would like to see the step by step of how to use CSS Module in an Angular application

-I recommend you to read my article in:
+I recommend you to read my article: https://indepth.dev/angular-css-modules/

 ## Development server